embecosm/riscv-toolchain/README.md

 | `xlen`    | `32` or `64`                                   |
 | `arch`    | ISA and extensions, e.g. `i`, `im`, `gc`, etc. |
 | `abi`     | `ilp32`, `lp64`, etc.                          |

+Passing the argument `--enable-default-stack-erase` will result in a toolchain where stack erase is on by default.

 Executing the GCC tests
 -----------------------